Table of Contents

 Take 12 grams of Ispaghula seeds mixed with about 100 grams of curd, take trice or four times a day.

-For slimy Dysentery, take a powder of 180 grams each of Ispaghula seeds and sugar candy, take thrice or four times a day is an effective remedy.
+For slimy Dysentery, take a powder of 180 grams each of Ispaghula seeds and sugar candy, taking thrice or four times a day is an effective remedy.

 For Chronic Diarrhea, making seed decoction or infusion of powder with sugar is beneficial in chronic diarrhea.